-Main Idea: As far as grace and truth go, two things are true of Jesus according to John 1:14 and 17, and these two truths have tremendous implications for our lives.
+Main Idea: In John 1 we're told that grace and truth came to earth, and why it matters.
+Two things are true of Jesus according to John 1:14 and 17, and these two truths have tremendous implications for our lives.